pikvm/pikvm/docs/faq.md

     After that, restart the server: `systemctl restart kvmd-nginx`.

+??? question "Can I control IR devices using PiKVM?"
+    This goes far beyond the usual use of PiKVM, so there is no official way to do this, but there are [some ways](https://github.com/pikvm/pikvm/issues/291) from the community that you can try if you know how to handle a soldering iron.

 ## First steps

 ??? question "I can't find the PiKVM IP address in my network"